vuongDang/snake_multi/README.md

 - Rust environment and cargo
 - This project uses the Rust crate _termion_ which supports Redox, Mac OS X, and Linux (or, in general, ANSI terminals).
+- This project has been solely developed and tested on Fedora 33

 # Compile the projects
 Use the makefile: